Quantumspeed-Turtle/Calendinator/README.md

 # Calendinator
-A very simple calendar that I love to use.
+## Status: Complete

-After executing the user is able to enter a start date and end date and based on that the calendar will be created.
+A very simple calendar that I have been using since for ever.

-# The Program is finished and works as intended.
+After executing the user is able to enter a start and end date.
+Based on that the calendar will be created.
-Yet small (unnecessary) adjustments are in progress
+Output files in PDF and Excel.